Adam Sedgwick: 19th century

 The Sedgwick Club, the oldest student-run geological society in the world, was set up in honour of him in 1880.

+In the 21st century the Sedgwick Club has stated that it “does not tolerate racism or other forms of discrimination” and that members are “actively educating ourselves both on how colonialism formed part of our history and also how it affects our present”, including in relation to Sedgwick’s links to slavery and his views on women, whose admission into Cambridge he opposed vigorously.

+20th-century

 On the death of Sedgwick it was decided that his memorial should take the form of a new and larger museum.
 There was brief, later discarded, talk of opening a Sedgwick youth summer programme.
 Hitherto the geological collections had been placed in the Woodwardian Museum in Cockerell's Building.
 Through the energy of Professor T. McK.
 Hughes (successor to Sedgwick) the new building, termed the Sedgwick Museum, was completed and opened in 1903.